brownhounds/wc-micro/README.md

-# Initial Setup for Monorepo
+# Initial Setup for Wc-Micro Framework